sajoy/kumquat-timer/README.md

 # Kumquat Timer

+// TODOs
+- update README to have contributing instructions
+    - instructions on getting to know the code
+    - better outline possible new features
+    - outline fork/edit/pr process
+    - outline requirements to be considered for PR
+- add forks.md file for a list of forks
+- about page: about me/codefellowspdx/purpose of project
+- add assets:
+    - sounds (3-5 sounds)
+    - links to gifs
+- build out user stories more

+## About

+## Contributing
+1. Fork it!
+2. Add your version to our [forked]() file with the following:
+    - link to code
+    - link to live version
+    - list of what features you added/bugs you fixed/things you changed
+3. Your code will most likely **not** be merged here, since this repo's purpose is to be example/exercise code.
+But we want to see what updates you do regardless!
+    - If you think you have something we really should consider merging, make a pull request with your reasons.
+    - Note: code should be at an introductory level:
+        - Only Vanilla JS DOM manipulation.
+        - Minimal use of other libraries.
+        - None to minimal use of ES2015 features.

 ### Milestones
 - [x] Show an alert after one minute.
 - [x] Show an alert after a given time.